kirisu-dev/OpenRP-Image-Gen-Plugin/README.md

 |Millennium|Tendou Kei|

 ---
-### Planned features when I get back
+### Planned features when I get back (or if anyone wants to contribute)
 - Improved tag input for the UI with implemented descriptions and recommendations.
 - Favorite tag combinations.
 Naming feature, auto add when **apply tag** is clicked with custom grouping.
-(Good for getting certain action combinations and clothes)
+(Good for getting certain action combinations and clothes).
+- Direct chatbox editing for images and mobile friendly UI

 ---
 ### Developer Notes